 Standing in direct sunlight exposes you to solar radiation, which makes the air feel 10-15 degrees warmer than the actual temperature.
 Temperatures are closer to actual air temperatures when you’re in the shade.
-Staying out of the solar radiation also prevents your skin from being damaged by too much sunlight, which can intensify the feeling of heat on the skin.
-Call us today at 512-264-1500 or contact us to learn more about our sun shading products and installation services.
+Staying out of solar radiation also prevents your skin from being damaged by too much sunlight, which can intensify the feeling of heat on the skin.

 Overexposure to UV light is one of the leading causes of melanoma, the deadliest form of skin cancer.
 Sun shade is one of the best ways to protect skin from UV damage because it blocks all direct UV light.
 While you may still receive some indirect UV light, it will be far less damaging to your skin.